u11kumar/GenZ_FunctionalDashboard/README.md

 # 📊 Career Aspirations of Gen Z: Data Analysis Project

 ## 🎓 Project Overview
-This project was created during my internship at **KultureHire** to explore the career aspirations, values, and preferences of Generation Z. Using a comprehensive dataset, I analyzed various business questions and built **3 Functional Dashboards** to visualize key insights into Gen Z's career-related choices.
+This project was created during my internship at [**KultureHire.com**](https://www.kulturehire.com/) to explore the career aspirations, values, and preferences of Generation Z. Using a comprehensive dataset, I analyzed various business questions and built **3 Functional Dashboards** to visualize key insights into Gen Z's career-related choices.

 The main focus was to answer questions about:
 - Learning aspirations